nikiljos/gmsg-scraper-chrome/README.md

 # Google Messages Scraper Chrome Extension

-A Chrome extension that scrapes messages from Google Messages Web (messages.google.com) and sends them to a Google Sheets API for data collection and analysis.
+A Chrome extension that scrapes messages from unread threads in Google Messages Web (messages.google.com) and sends them to a Google Sheets API.

 ## Features